Navaneethan-P/Navaneethan-P/README.md

 Welcome to my slice of the internet!
-I'm a passionate **Software Developer** from Tamil Nadu, India 🇮🇳.
+I'm a passionate **Software Developer** from Tamil Nadu, India.
 I love building things that live on the web, from intelligent note-taking apps to AI-driven threat detection systems.

 I'm currently focused on expanding my skills in **System Design**, mastering **Data Structures & Algorithms (DSA)**, and building fast, accessible web applications.